yasirbhutta/yasirbhutta.github.io/capcut/index.md

 - C) Split
 - D) Overlay

-Which feature in CapCut allows you to add a border around your video?
+Which option in CapCut lets you create a border around your video using an image?

 - A) Overlay
-- B) Effects
+- B) Background
 - C) Border
+- D) Frame

+Which option in CapCut lets you create a border around your video?

+- A) Overlay
+- B) Animations
+- C) Video Effects **correct**
 - D) Frame

 Which feature in CapCut allows you to remove the background from a video?